ellacutler/ChessOpeningProjectEllaCutler/readme.md

 ## Where I am Currently:

-- Implemented core functionality in `board.py`, `game.py` , `screen.py` and `run.py`, so a student can as of right now play a chess game.
-I also have implemented some basic functionality in `opening.py` and have lightly integrated it into the system.
-Also added buttons for features that my friend would like to have in the future.
+- Implemented core functionality in `board.py`, `game.py` , `screen.py` and `run.py`, so a student can as of right now play a series of chess openings, and identify if a user has correctly or incorrectly finished a chess opening sequence.

-- My next steps is to first to fully flesh out `opening.py`, so the flashcard functionality works.
-After that point, I will then implement the spaced repetition system.
+- Instantiated flashcard functionality using the [fsrs](https://pypi.org/project/fsrs/) project, which allows users to only review cards that are most relevant to their current state of learning.
+More detail about this system (spaced repetition) is in the resource section of this file.

 ## Resources